ExtendRealityLtd/Tilia.Interactions.Controllables.Unity/Documentation/HowToGuides/CreatingADrawer/README.md

 ### Step 8

-Select the `Cabinet -> Interactions.LinearJointDrive` GameObject from the Unity Hierarchy and on the `Linear Drive Facade` component set the following properties to:
+Select the `Cabinet -> Interactions.LinearJointDrive` GameObject from the Unity Hierarchy window and on the `Linear Drive Facade` component set the following properties to:

 * Drive Axis: `Z Axis`
 * Start At Initial Target Value: `checked`